Is your tack irritating to your horse?

 The saddle – what to look for:

-- Use saddle pads can tuck into the gullet.
-Maybe your choice of saddle pad doesn’t allow this - go for the contoured variety.
+- Use saddle pads that can tuck into the gullet.
+Maybe your choice of saddle pad doesn’t allow this – go for the contoured variety of saddle pads.
 Maybe the pads are too thick.
 Maybe the saddle is too narrow.
 Explore saddle pad shape and thickness as well as saddle fit here.
 For some logic behind the gullet and saddle pad relationship, read this one.

 Play with styles and lengths of girth!